Saying they ‘share a mind,’ male triplets all pursue nursing degrees - NewsBreak

 The triplets were inspired by family members who also worked to help others.

-In high school, the brothers participated in a certified nursing assistant program, working as hospital aides during the height of the pandemic.Report: Trump came in contact with 500 people between first positive test and hospitalization
+In high school, the brothers participated in a certified nursing assistant program, working as hospital aides during the height of the pandemic.3 Kansas sisters reach century mark at ages 104, 102, 100

 “COVID also gave us the opportunity, for me and Luke, at least, to take a … course to become firefighters.
 Then we took an EMT course, as well,” explained Andrew.